austinatchley/F1-10-Autonomous-Driving/docs/checkpoint1-3.md

     p_i = {r_i * cos(theta_i), r_i * sin(theta_i)}

 ### Obstacle detection computation:
-Given command line flags for max distance and curvature Assuming we already have the point cloud constructed
+1. Given command line flags for max distance and curvature
+2. Assuming we already have the point cloud constructed

-Free path length = max distance
+3. Free path length = max distance
-Iterating through all points in point cloud:
+4. Iterating through all points in point cloud:
-    If point is not an obstacle, skip.
+    1. If point is not an obstacle (using formula presented in slides), skip.
-    Find minimum of free path length with this point, and the free path length so far
+    2. Find minimum of free path length with this point, and the free path length so far

-Add free path length to our current position to get target position Run 1-D TOC with our current position and this target position
+5. Add free path length to our current position to get target position
+6. Run 1-D TOC with our current position and this target position

 ## 2. Code organization:
 We refactored our 1D TOC to take only distance and curvature as parameters.
 It exists entirely as a function that operates on these parameters and the state.
 Broadly, the functionality we added for this checkpoint determines the distance and curvature necessary to run 1D TOC correctly.

 We have a function called `_is_in_path` that returns a boolean value.
 It performs the calculations outlined above in section 1.2.
 If the point is in our path, we compute the distance along our path to the point with `_get_dist_to_point`.
 This is the maximum distance we can go.
 If the object moves, the value for `_get_dist_to_point` is updated accordingly, and the car resumes its previous path.

-Also, if the curvature is close to 0, our code branches into a straight version of `_is_in_path` which performs a different calculation.
+Also, if the curvature is close to 0, our code branches into a straight version of `_is_in_path` which performs a different calculation to avoid floating point error.

 ## 3. Parameter tuning:
 We estimated and measured physical dimensions on the car.
 Otherwise, the parameters we selected in previous checkpoints held up well in our testing.